What Is Countertrade and How Is It Used?

 Countertrade is an alternative means to structuring an international sale when conventional means of payment are impossible, complex or nonexistent.
 Here we focus on the most common form of countertrade, bartering—why it is used, which company has put it to use and what the pros and cons are.

 What Is Countertrade?

-According to “Does Countertrade Help Small Business Exports?”, countertrade has rapidly grown to one-third of all world trade.
+According to the report, “Does Countertrade Help Small Business Exports?” countertrade has rapidly grown to one-third of all world trade.

 In countertrade transactions, which involve trading in goods and services as opposed to money, cash does not change hands.
 This is oftentimes referred to as bartering, which forms the oldest countertrade arrangement.
 Many governments reduce imbalances in trade between countries by use of a countertrade system of international trading.